-Sometimes, you need to create an array that represents your string for your JavaScript program.
-You can create an array that represents your string data by using the split
+Sometimes, you need to create an array that represents a string in your JavaScript code.

 method accepts two arguments: